4 Ways Yo-Yo Dieting Will Kill You Faster Than Obesity

 Not all fat is created equal.
 Sure, fat of any kind will give you hell when you try to squeeze into the dress pants you bought for your cousin’s wedding.
 But under the surface, there’s subcutaneous fat and visceral fat.
 It’s the latter, also referred to as deep belly fat, that begins to pile up in people who weight cycle — and that’s a problem because visceral fat tissue is metabolically active, meaning it plays a role in the production of hormones that contribute to heart disease, diabetes, and inflammation in your body.
 As your weight swings higher and lower, again and again, the amount of visceral fat continues to climb, putting you at risk for equal or greater health problems than you would face if you never lost the weight to begin with.

 So you know you don’t want to have a wildly different or restrictive diet.
 But just because Atkins isn’t going to work for you, doesn’t mean you could do with eating a little less at every meal.
 Portion control is probably the number one way to lose a few pounds without messing up your body.
-Drop your portions by 10 percent each meal.
-It will add up and your basal metabolic rate won’t know the difference.
+Drop your portions by 10% each meal.
+It will add up, and your basal metabolic rate won’t know the difference.

 The numbers on the scale will tell you how much you weigh, but they will not tell you how big your biceps are, how strong your heart and lungs may be, or what percent of your body is made up of fat versus muscle.
 Quit fixating on some number you think is ideal for a guy your size, and start hitting the weights and pounding the pavement.
-On a vanity level, a fit body looks a hell of a lot better than a scrawny one.
-And on a life level, you’ll be buying yourself a few extra years you can use bonding with your family.
+Think about your health holistically, rather than as something determined by how much you weigh.

 This article was originally published on